-It is normal to feel some of the small movable nodes (lumps).
-If many, or larger than normal, or tender, or accompanied by a fever or look red with tenderness over the skin, these may be signs/ symptoms of either a local or a generalized disease process.
+It is normal to feel some of the small movable nodes (lumps) on the neck.
+If there are many, or if they feel larger than normal, or tender, or accompanied by a fever or look red with tenderness over the skin, these may be signs/ symptoms of either a local or a generalized disease process.

 What are lymphadenopathy care options?

 Treatments will depend on the underlying cause.
 In some cases, enlarged lymph nodes will go away on their own without treatment.
 Other times, continued evaluation or medications such as antibiotics (or other medications to treat other causes) might be needed.